simontree/Hausgartomat/README.md

 # Hausgartomat
-HTW Berlin Projekt
+Unity C# Code for HTW Berlin Project

-Kurse: Entwicklung & Gestaltung von Multimediasystemen
+Related Courses: Development & Design of Multimediasystems

 Hausgartomat will be an automated growing system for unexperienced urban gardeners.